ibsolution-de/ibs-qfc/README.md

 ## Prompt history to reproduce

+History of prompts to recreate application from scratch.

+---
 I am thinking about macosx app with modern osx look and feel, white background, charcoal style and pastel colors.
 UX should had look&feel like shadcn components.
 Icons similar to "Zed Editor"( Zed, Hero, Lucide icons).
 App should help me plan human resources to different projects, i am in rolle Project Manager.
 Few use cases:
 use calendar with working days in one row for whole month, i plan year quarter as forecast for projects.
 I place employees on days with project.
 Perfectly only one project per day, but it can happen that there are max 3 projects.
 Visually whole quarter is shown, one month hat whole row and splittet to month, weeks (with number), and days (working days with date).